-Southern Company to co-chair d - GuruFocus.com
+Southern Company To Co-Chair D - GuruFocus.com

-ATLANTA, May 4, 2023 /PRNewswire/ -- Energy Impact Partners ("EIP") has announced the completion of fundraising for its inaugural Elevate Future Fund I LP ("Elevate"), one of the largest funds of its kind, with $111.9 million of limited partner commitments.
+NORTHAMPTON, MA / ACCESSWIRE / May 9, 2023 / Energy Impact Partners ("EIP") has announced the completion of fundraising for its inaugural Elevate Future Fund I LP ("Elevate"), one of the largest funds of its kind, with $111.9 million of limited partner commitments.

 Southern Company was a founding investor in EIP and Chris Womack, current president and CEO-elect of Southern Company, will co-chair Elevate's advisory board.